KoustubhPhalak/GPT-1-From-Scratch/README.md

 3. Run last cell in <code>test.ipynb</code> to generate random text from pre-trained GPT-1

-**Sample generation output:** <em>The Speciment , released in The History , Sexquour and St. Brey 's , and St. Popen , also being published in or Slimpome of the type rein American SM edition retorines ; @-@ Sand chinGB The Book .</em>
+**Sample generation output:** <em>The earliest known mention of this date was that of 544 , when King Olaf II of Norway was discovered in the reign of King Olaf II of Norway .
+The earliest recorded mention of this date was from 544 , when King Olaf was assassinated .
+The date of the birth is unknown , but it is unclear whether Olaf was killed .
+Olaf 's birth date is unknown , but it is likely that Olaf was killed by the Vikings in 842 , but Olaf 's reign is uncertain . .</em>

 This can be improved by increasing model size, but is good enough for 56M parameter model.